Germany summons Belarus ambassador over forced landing and arrest | DW | 24.05.2021

 High-level officials in the country have already been sanctioned by the bloc over the brutal repression of opposition figures, protesters and journalists following disputed elections in August 2020.

-The EU on Monday summoned the Belarusian envoy to condemn the forced landing and detention the arrest of the activist, Raman Pratasevich.
+The EU on Monday summoned the Belarusian envoy to condemn the forced landing and arrest.

 DW's Bernd Riegert, who is following the summit, said that "the most likely sanctions are targeted sanctions, or smart sanctions, as they call it here in Brussels."